|

 Fruit/Seeds:

-In a pod closely resembling those of milkweed. but smaller
+In a pod closely resembling those of milkweed. but smaller.

 Habitat:

-Open areas, forest edges
+Fields and Open Areas; Open areas, forest edges.

 Books: